National Computer Emergency Response Team of Kazakhstan Joins STOP. THINK. CONNECT. Cybersecurity Awareness Campaign

 Additionally, the organizations agree, when possible, to exchange cyber threat data, exchange experience on handling information security incidents, and seek to exchange information and ideas that will further understanding and cooperation in cybersecurity.

-“We are honored to bring KZ-CERT into the Messaging Convention as a national curator and as a development partner.
-KZ-CERT extends the global footprint of the campaign and comes with the special expertise and purview of a national computer emergency response team,” said Messaging Convention CEO Peter Cassidy.
+"We are honored to bring KZ-CERT into the Messaging Convention as a national curator and as a development partner.
+KZ-CERT extends the global footprint of the campaign and comes with the special expertise and purview of a national computer emergency response team," said APWG Secretary General and Messaging Convention CEO Peter Cassidy.

-“Concluding this Memorandum of Understanding, KZ-CERT has high hopes on our future fruitful joint work that will come of great experience and value for both sides,” said the Head of KZ-CERT.
+"Concluding this Memorandum of Understanding, KZ-CERT has high hopes for our future fruitful joint work that will come of great experience and value for both sides," said the Head of KZ-CERT.